Updated March 31, 2026

 - Workers' compensation is required in North Carolina for businesses with 3 or more employees, with exemptions for sole proprietors, partners, LLC members, and farm laborers.

-- North Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, so a tree service quote should account for lease documentation needs.
+- Most commercial leases in North Carolina require proof of general liability coverage, so a tree service quote should account for lease documentation needs.

 - Tree service businesses should confirm policy terms for general liability, workers comp, commercial auto, inland marine, and umbrella coverage before binding coverage.